maniknrp/Terzo/readme.md

 2. Download and Setup the lombok jar in eclipse
 3. Import the project as maven
 4. Download the postman
-5. connect the postgres database
+5. setup the postgres database
 6. Execute the below query in db create table task(id serial PRIMARY KEY, name VARCHAR(100) NOT NULL,